bitovi/canui/index.md

 If the `scrollable` option is set to true, `$(element).grid('tableScroll')` will return the [TableScroll](#tablescroll) instance that is used to make the grid scrollable, `null` otherwise.
-This can be used, for example, to automatically load new data when the user scrolled to the bottom of the grid:
+This can be used, for example, to automatically request new data when the user scrolled to the bottom of the grid:

 {% highlight javascript %}
 var offset = 0;